FunkeGoodVibe/hash/cm2nve3q4000409ld7e5tgol6.md

 He spoke about the advantages of rust such as performance, reuse of rust libraries, explicit error handling, the notion of rust being easier to maintain because of the compliers handling of errors and more.
 The disadvantages include it’s apparently slower to develop, and as it’s a less popular language there is less support from a community unlike python.
 Also, developers have to distribute binaries or leave users to compile it.

-Possibly because of the explicit type handling? and requires the developer to consciously trace their errors instead of dumping all errors in python and waiting for the error message - i.e. requires more attention on the developers end?).
+Possibly because of the explicit type handling? and requires the developer to consciously trace their errors instead of dumping all errors in python and waiting for the error message - i.e. requires more attention on the developers end?.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1729807972089/3bf668e3-45e8-4f59-ac68-d6e171215251.png align="center")